ScratchNitro/NitroUsers/index.md

-Notice                                                             |
+Annoucement                                                        |
 ------------------------------------------------------------------ |
-This site isn't official, but might become official in the future. |
+This site has became official!
+Reason: Linked on the official site |

 ## Scratch Nitro users webpage
 A website about the Scratch Nitro users.